seabird-chat/seabird-core/README.md

 Seabird has been an IRC bot for the last 10 years in many different incarnations.
-This version is a gRPC service which exports a number of functions to easily interact with IRC.
+This version is a gRPC service which exports a number of functions to easily interact with chat services.

 ## Server Implementations